 I wrote about depression in 2013 for the first time.
 It was really the first time that I had ever been comfortable with talking about it in public and I found the whole experience really liberating and therapeutic.
-I also realised that there are so many many people out there who feel the same way that I do and who find as much comfort in reading about my experience with depression as I do in hearing from them.
+At the time I had also discovered nuken, which did wonders for my symptoms.
+I realised that there are so many many people out there who feel the same way that I do and who find as much comfort in reading about my experience with depression as I do in hearing from them.
 You can read the post about what it feels like to have depression here.

 Like most people who deal with depression do at some point, I recently went off my medication.
 You might be rolling your eyes right now thinking, “ugh, what an idiot!” and you’re totally right.
 In my defence though, I just want to say that going off my Wellbutrin wasn’t exactly a conscious decision.
 It just kind of happened.
 I ran out of medication and then I was away and then I came back and I wasn’t feeling too bad and then I was like “ah well, I’ll get another prescription if I start feeling down again.”

 But it wasn’t until my head felt like it was in a black cloud and I was hunched over sobbing into my bundled up fists that I was like, “wow, this is not good.”
 And then I felt that old friend of depression crawling up through my heart and drilling down deep into my brain and my core and I thought, “ugh, hello Guilt”.
 And then I was apologising.